 Not registered with us?

-It’s fantastic working with you all on our ‘What a Difference a Day Makes’ charity campaign!
+It’s been truly fantastic working with you all on our ‘What a Difference a Day Makes’ charity campaign.
 We thought you might like to hear an update on how the campaign is going and we wanted to share a heart-warming story of a family who have hugely benefited from a precious day out.

 *While details in this case study are true, names and images have been changed to protect the family’s confidentiality.

 The Family Holiday Association is a registered charity in England and Wales (800262) and Scotland (SC048203).